Effect of electric vehicles, heat pumps, and solar panels on low-voltage feeders: Evidence from smart meter profiles: Materials and Methods

 \subsection{Profile and weather data}

-Before the data was investigated, all smart meter data was fully anonimized by Fluvius.
+Before the data was investigated, all smart meter data was fully anonymized by Fluvius.
 Electricity consumption is measured every 15 minutes, for a whole year.
-Our analysis is performed in local Belgian time.
-If a day misses an hour because of daylight savings time, that hour is imputed by the values of the previous hour.
-If there was an extra hour because of daylight savings time, the redundant hour is removed.
+The analysis was performed in local Belgian time.
+If a day misses an hour because of daylight savings time, that hour was imputed by the values of the previous hour.
+If there was an extra hour because of daylight savings time, the redundant hour was removed.
 Because this influences two hours in a full year, these changes are expected to have a negligible influence on the end results.
 Labels for the presence of an EV charging point and heat pump were provided by Fluvius.

 Weather variables at hourly resolution were obtained from the ERA5-Land dataset \cite{era5}.
 The spatial resolution is 9 by 9 kilometers.
-We used temperature of air at 2 metres above the surface in degree Celsius and surface solar radiation downwards (ssrd) in units of $kW / m^2$.
-We picked a geographical region in the middle of Flanders, namely the region containing the city of Mechelen, for the weather data.
-This was done because although the smart meter data was collected over the whole of Flanders, all profiles are analysed together.
+Temperature of air at 2 meters above the surface in degree Celsius and surface solar radiation downwards (ssrd) in units of $kW / m^2$ are included in the analysis.
+A geographical region in the middle of Flanders, namely the region containing the city of Mechelen, was selected for the weather data.
+This was done because, although the smart meter data was collected over the whole of Flanders, all profiles are analyzed together.